owntheweb/Raspberry-Pi-Huygens-Probe-Titan-Landing-Video-Kiosk/readme.md

 `sudo raspi-config`

-Expand the filesystem to fill the micro-sd card, so that it can fit the Huygens landing video.
-Choose "1 Expand Filesystem", then "<Ok>" when finished.

 It's important to change the password for security purposes.
-Choose "2 Change User Password", then "<Ok>", then follow the prompts.
+Choose "1 Change User Password", then "<Ok>", then follow the prompts.

 Move to the advanced options screen.
-Choose "7 Advanced Options".
+Choose "2 Networking Options".

 Change the hostname to something other than raspberrypi if connecting to the network (your IT team will thank you).
-Choose "A2 Hostname", then enter a new name that describes this Pi e.g. "huygens-probe-kiosk".
+Choose "N1 Hostname", then enter a new name that describes this Pi e.g. "huygens-probe-kiosk".

 Force audio to use the headphone jack as the Huygens probe landing video has great sound.
 Choose "A9 Audio", then "1 Force 3.5mm ('headphone') jack".
 Select "<Ok>".